-MD5 has a variety of applications of which encryption of passwords stored in a database.
+MD5 has a variety of applications, including the encryption of stored passwords in a database.
 When a new user registers, their credentials are not stored as plain text but rather hashed.
 The rationale behind this is that if the DB gets compromised, the attacker will not be able to know what the passwords are.